top of page

 IMG_6600.jpg

-Katherine Gladney, Lab Assistant
+Katherine Gladney, Undergraduate Research Assistant

 Katherine is a third-year undergraduate student at Louisiana State University pursuing a major in Psychology with a concentration in Cognitive Neuroscience.
 She hopes to go to medical school to become a physician.
 In the SPRT lab, she is looking forward to gaining clinical experience and learning more about the research process in suicide prevention.
 Katherine's fun fact is that she a member of the drumline in the LSU Tiger Band.